CURO: Curriculum Learning for Relative Overgeneralization: Conclusion

-In this work, we proposed CURO that leverages curriculum learning to better overcome the RO problem in cooperative tasks.
-In CURO, we first fine-tune the reward function of the target task to generate suitable source tasks that are tailored to the current ability of the learning agent and train the agent on these source tasks.
-We then use a transfer learning method which combines value function transfer with buffer transfer, to effectively transfer the knowledge acquired in one task to the next.
-To validate CURO, we applied it to QMIX and evaluated its peformance in cooperative predator-prey tasks and challenging SMAC benchmark tasks that both exhibit strong RO.
-Our experimental results demonstrated that CURO, when applied to QMIX, can successfully overcome severe RO and outperform state-of-the-art MARL algorithms.
-CURO is general and can be applied to other deep value-based MARL methods.
-One main limitation of our method is the uncertainty surrounding how to effectively fine-tune the reward function to generate source tasks for target tasks that suffer from RO, but lack an explicit miscoordination penalty in the reward function.
-Interesting directions for future work include an automatic generation of the source tasks (e.g., without manually defining the candidate reward functions) and the application of CURO to other deep MARL methods.
+In this work, we proposed CURO that leverages curriculum learning to better overcome RO in cooperative tasks.
+We empirically found that both value-based and policy gradient MARL approaches can suffer from severe RO and fail to learn effective coordination policies.
+Our experimental results demonstrated that, when applied to QMIX, HAPPO, and HATRPO, CURO can successfully overcome severe RO, achieve improved performance, and outperform baseline methods in a variety of cooperative multi-agent tasks.
+CURO is general and can be applied to other deep value-based or policy gradient MARL methods.
+One main limitation of our method is its reliance on an explicit miscoordination penalty in the reward function when fine-tuning the reward function to create a curriculum.
+Interesting directions for future work include the development of more general curriculum generation strategies and the application of CURO to other deep MARL methods.